mark-watson/SwiftAI-book/manuscript/deeplearning_intro.md

 Deep Learning models are generally understood to have many more hidden layers than simple multi-layer perceptron neural networks and often comprise multiple simple models combined together in series or in parallel.
 Complex architectures can be iteratively developed by manually adjusting the size of model components, changing the components, etc. Alternatively, model architecture search can be automated.
 At Capital One I used Google's
 [AdaNet project](https://github.com/tensorflow/adanet) that efficiently searches for effective model architectures inside a single TensorFlow session.
+Now all major cloud compute provides support some form of AutoML.
+You need to make a decision for yourself how much effort you want to put into deeply understanding the technology, or simply learning how to use pre-trained models.